 Prostate cancer is a very common malignancy in men, identified in nearly 190,000 men in the US annually.
-It is important to understand that prostate cancer can be slow growing in some men and aggressive in others, and therefore can behave differently in each patient.
-It is a cancer that often lacks respect because for the majority of men it is a low risk malignancy that does not require treatment.
-Unfortunately 30,000 men die annually in the United States from prostate cancer.
-Further complicating the diagnosis is the current controversy regarding the benefits of PSA screening for prostate cancer because many men may be unnecessarily treated for the disease without benefit of increase in lifespan and subsequently have life long side effects.
+It is important to understand that prostate cancer can be slow-growing in some men and aggressive in others, and therefore can behave differently in each patient.
+It is a cancer that often lacks respect because for the majority of men it is a low-risk malignancy that does not require treatment.
+Unfortunately, 30,000 men die annually in the United States from prostate cancer.
+Further complicating the diagnosis is the current controversy regarding the benefits of PSA screening for prostate cancer because many men may be unnecessarily treated for the disease without benefit of an increase in lifespan and subsequently have life-long side effects.

 During the consultation with a radiation oncologist, you will have your pathology report reviewed and risk of cancer progression explained.
 You will be explained the options for treatment with an emphasis on radiation therapy.
 The process of treatment, probability of cure, and potential side effects will be reviewed in detail.
 The advantages of radiation therapy over surgery include the non-invasive treatment option with equal benefit for cure with very low risk of incontinence or impotence.
 While radiation therapy is daily and inconvenient, it allows patients the ability to continue to work, exercise and engage in sexual activity during the course of treatment.
 Frequently, patients feel enlightened with information following the consultation.

 Since 2018, a new option in the treatment of low and intermediate-risk prostate cancer can be delivered in five treatments.
 This compares with a historical treatment lasting approximately eight weeks or 40 treatment sessions.
 For patients with some intermediate and high-risk prostate cancers, they can now be treated in 28 treatments or approximately 5 1/2 weeks.